-Massachusetts health officials have reported more than 10,000 new breakthrough COVID cases over the last week, and nine new deaths in people with breakthrough cases.
+Massachusetts health officials have reported more than 7,700 new breakthrough COVID cases over the last week, and 10 new deaths in people with breakthrough cases.

-In the last week, 10,624 new breakthrough cases -- infections in people who have been vaccinated -- were reported, with 133 more vaccinated people hospitalized over the period, Massachusetts Department of Public Health officials said Tuesday.
-In the previous period, there were 4,154 new breakthrough cases reported.
+In the last week, 7,789 new breakthrough cases -- infections in people who have been vaccinated -- were reported, with 105 more vaccinated people hospitalized over the period, Massachusetts Department of Public Health officials said Tuesday.
+This is a 26% decrease from the last report -- in the previous period, there were 10,624 new breakthrough cases reported.

 These figures remain a small percentage of the total number of all people who have been vaccinated.

-Massachusetts' COVID metrics, tracked on the Department of Public Health's interactive coronavirus dashboard, have declined since the omicron surge and appear to have leveled out.
+Massachusetts' COVID metrics, tracked on the Department of Public Health's interactive coronavirus dashboard, have declined since the omicron surge, but health officials have been watching as case counts started to increase several weeks ago.

-Experts have said that case count reporting may be a less accurate indicator during the omicron surge, given the difficulties in getting tested and widespread use of rapid tests that go unreported.
+Experts have said that case count reporting may have become a less accurate indicator during the omicron surge, given the difficulties in getting tested and widespread use of rapid tests where results go unreported.